 Step 6 – Clean the Surface

 Sand or grind to smooth the surface.
-Just to be sure, do this after 2 to 4 hours to make sure both metal and plastic are intact.
+Just to be sure, do this after two to four hours to make sure both metal and plastic are intact.
 Remove the mixing tip to avoid cross contamination when storing the sealant.